Google Analytics is Going to Its Grave

 Not only will you need to implement GA4 to preserve data continuity, but you’ll have a completely new analytics and reporting platform that will need to be configured to fit your business or organization’s unique needs.

 For example, GA4’s robust measurement features give you insights about your customer’s journey across multiple devices and even domains, if you have more than one.
-However, you’ll need to configure those devices as data streams for each device.
+However, you’ll have to configure those devices as data streams for each device.
 Companies with multiple brands or websites present a more complex set up, typically with each brand or line of business assigned to a separate property that’s nested under one account.

 What’s So Great About GA4?